karttur/geoimagine02-docs/_posts/2021/2021-03-10-blog-COPDEM-Process-Chain.markdown

 r.mapcalc "landDEM = if((DEM==0),null(),DEM)" --overwrite
 # Run statistics on landdem and capture the return with the variable "data"
 data="$(r.stats -p input=landDEM null_value='null')"
-# If the statistics includes null, the (expanded) tile includes a coastline
+# If the statistics incudes null, the (expanded) tile includes a coastline
 if echo "$data" | grep -q "null"; then echo "Coastline tile"
   # extract all cells at sea level